shangerxin/config-ini/README.md

 //set the value of the option in a given section, if the option is not exist then it will be added, if the section is not exist then exception will be raise
 .set(sectionName, optionName, value);

+//set the option to the given value in the default section. if the option is not exit then it will be added.
+.setOptionInDefaultSection(optionName, value);

 //convert back the configuration content into delimiter separated string, if delimiter is
 //ignore then '\n' will be used